Top Soft Skills for Leaders to Be Successful

 And then, uh, February of 2020, I did my TED talk in Hawaii, uh, right before COVID hit.
 So I got my recording back literally the day before.
 And since then I primarily been doing speaking, but obviously virtually.

-Rich: So let’s talk about soft skills, Scott.
+Rich: So let’s talk about soft skills for leadership, Scott.
 I mean, the, the entire time that I have been doing this podcast, everybody has been talking about soft skills.

 just so my team out there knows where it is we’re coming from.
 How do you define the soft skills and in your opinion, why are they as important as everybody seems to think they are?